It may seem arbitrary, but many community associations institute a policy against bird feeders, or any outdoor animal...

 - Attending Board and Membership Meetings - Only HOA members have the right to attend these meetings unless stated otherwise in the governing documents.
 Most HOAs limit these meetings to members.
 Landlords can't name tenants as proxies.
 Only other members may assume these duties.

-- Suing the Association - Only landlords can file a legal action against the HOA.
+- Suing the Association - Only the owner of the property can file a legal action against the HOA.
 Since the tenants are not property owners, they have no authority to enforce a CC&R or sue. - Martin v.
 Bridgeport Community Assn.
 (209)

 - Using Dispute Resolution Procedures - Association members can only use dispute resolution procedures.
 These rights don't extend to renters.